Piotr-Pod/portfolio-cv-site/README.md

 Modern portfolio website for Piotr Podgórski - Senior Java Developer | AI Enthusiast, built with Next.js 15, TypeScript, and Tailwind CSS.

+> **⚠️ IMPORTANT**: This project does not require additional documentation files (.md).
+The existing documentation is sufficient and creating additional .md files may expose sensitive configuration details, API endpoints, and internal project structure.
+Please do not generate or suggest creating new documentation files.

 ## Features

 - 🌍 **Internationalization** - Polish and English support with next-intl